JTSDK/jtsdk64-tools/docs/setup/msys2setup.md

   <figcaption>MSYS2 Main Menu</figcaption>
 </figure>

-At the completion of the update, exit the menu system (type `exit` from the MSYS2 trerminal) and re-open `MSYS2` from `JTSDK54-Tools` again.
+At the completion of the update, exit the menu system (type `exit` from the MSYS2 terminal) and re-open `MSYS2` from `JTSDK54-Tools` again.

 !!! note
     Over time, there may be more package updates than what is shown in this document and your results may not always match the example presented here.
 This is normal, and to a degree, expected.